sleepymalc/pbb.wtf/README.md

     > yarn
     ```

-2. start developing;
+2. Start developing.

     ```bash
     > yarn develop
     ```

-3. open your website with the URL `http://localhost:8000` to see a preview!
+3. Open your website with the URL `http://localhost:8000` to see a preview!